 This dependency upon philosophical reflection led both open and classical theology into an essentialist ontology wherein the key concepts used to describe God (‘nature’, ‘person’, ‘being’, etc.) were all filled with content before any consideration of God’s concrete self-revealing act in Christ, and so Christ gets accommodated to metaphysics rather than the other way around.

-Let us say (though there’s much more to say about it) that “essentialism” is the doctrine that essence precedes existence.
+Let us agree for the sake of brevity that “essentialism” is the doctrine that essence precedes existence.
 I would like to suggest that open theism is not in fact committed to an essentialist ontology even if many or most open theists are essentialists.
 I see no reason why an open theist could not, for example, agree to McCormack’s/Barth’s “actualism.”
 What is actualism?
 It’s not possible to reduce Barth’s doctrine to a summary statement, but for the sake of space we shall have to.
 As I understand it, Barth’s “actualism” is the doctrine that God is what God does.
-This can indeed be expressed as meaning God’s essence and his existence are identical, but not in the sense classical theists mean it.
+This can indeed be expressed as meaning God’s essence and his existence are identical, but not in the sense classical theists mean.
 For Barth God’s existence defines his essence (i.e., God just is, essentially, what God does) and there’s no getting behind what God has done in the event of God’s self-revelation in Christ to speculate on what God is independent of this act (or the determination to act thus).

 “Negatively [actualism] means that we human beings have no ahistorical relationship to God, and that we also have no capacity in and of ourselves to enter into fellowship with God.
 An a historical relationship would be a denial of God’s activity, and an innate capacity for fellowship would be a denial of God’s sovereignty.
 Positively, therefore, our relationship with God must be understood in active, historical terms, and it must be a relationship given to us strictly from the outside.”